dev7a/otlp-stdout-language-layers/README.md

 1. Publish the layers to your AWS account (or use CI/CD)
 2. Attach **one** layer to your Lambda function
-3. Set the wrapper environment variable:
+3. Set the wrapper environment variable (current v0.14.0 standards):
    * Python: `AWS_LAMBDA_EXEC_WRAPPER=/opt/otel-instrument`
    * Node.js: `AWS_LAMBDA_EXEC_WRAPPER=/opt/otel-handler`
 4. Configure the exporter: